Can My Auto Insurance Company Require An “Independent” Medical Exam Before Paying Out PIP Benefits?

 Many car accident victims are surprised to find they have to fight their own insurance company just to obtain the benefits they paid for through their policy premiums.
 But at the end of the day, insurers are there to make money for themselves, not pay out policyholder claims.
 So you should never assume that your insurer will pay your PIP benefits without a fight.

 By working with an experienced auto accident lawyer, however, you can significantly increase your chances of a favorable outcome when dealing with a reluctant insurer.
-So if you have been injured in an accident and need legal advice, contact the Leifer Law Firm today to schedule a consultation.
+So if you have been injured in an accident and need legal advice, contact Leifer & Ramirez today to schedule a consultation.